estape11/mender-workshop/webhooks-usecases/02-blocklist/README.md

-# Use-case: Reject and decommising blocked devices
+# Use-case: Reject and decommissioning blocked devices

 ## Goal
 Even if a device is accepted in the UI, we can reject and dismiss it automatically if it is on the blocked list